Quickstart: Use the Copy Data tool to copy data

 In this section, you create a blob container named adftutorial in Azure Blob storage.

-From the <Account name> - Access keys page's sidebar, select Overview > Blobs.
+From the storage account page, select Overview > Blobs.

 On the <Account name> - Blobs page's toolbar, select Container.